BFT-IT/dicom_converter/README.md

 > [!NOTE]
 > The user **must** define `input_folder` and `output_folder` in line 94 and 95 before running the script.
-> If the series is a computer tomography the original filenames of the files must be in numeric order for the scrolling to work. slice_001.jpg, slice_002.jpg for example.
+> If the series is a computer tomography the original filenames of the files **must** be in numeric order for the scrolling to work. `slice_001.jpg`, `slice_002.jpg` for example.
-> The parent folder of the images is acknowledged as a series
+> The parent folder of the images is acknowledged as a series.

 > ## Args
 >